Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Results

 \subsection{Augmentation Stability}

 We experiment with increased $k$ value in regards to the template-based augmentation process described in Section~\ref{sec:data} (Table~\ref{tab:aug_exp}).
-Each source datasets exhibit different characteristics in regard to augmentation - for example, the performance of SNIPS, ATIS models increases with the higher order of augmentation (augmentation-stable), while MASSIVE models do not.
-We detail this behavior in terms of stability regarding entity augmentations - while augmenting the templates with different entities assists in creating new salient utterances, the process may be compromised if highly sample-dependent entity values are configured in the non-relevant templates.
-Meaning that the relationship between the template and synthetic utterance may be noisy depending on the granularity of entities and how well-formed the templates are.
-Thus, we assert that improving the template and entity quality is significant to enhance token-based augmentation methods.
+Each source datasets exhibit different characteristics in regard to augmentation - for example, the performance of SNIPS, ATIS models increases substantially with the higher order of augmentation (augmentation-stable), while MASSIVE models decrease after $3$.
+We detail this behavior in terms of stability regarding slot augmentations - while augmenting the templates with different entities assists in creating new salient utterances, the process may be compromised if sample-specific slot values are configured in the non-relevant templates.
+Thus, we assert that template and slot quality is important for token-based augmentation methods.

-An interesting observation here is CLINC150 dataset, which we augment via a simple NER-based slot-filling method.
-The process results in a highly noisy Entity Book as described in Appendix~\ref{sec:clinc}, thus as expected the baseline utterance-only performance drops with higher-order augmentations.
+An interesting observation here is CLINC150 dataset, which we augment via a simple NER-based automatic slot-filling method instead of manual annotations.
+The process results in a highly noisy Slot Book specific to the dataset as described in Appendix~\ref{sec:clinc}, thus as expected the baseline utterance-only performance drops with higher-order augmentations.
 Interestingly, in contrast, $L^\textit{pair}$ models seem augmentation stable.
-This outcome inspires us to independently judge \textit{"entity correctness"}\footnote{Criteria for entity correctness would be: How granular are entity categories?
-Are right values assigned to correct categories?} and \textit{"template quality"}\footnote{Criteria for template quality would be: How many natural utterances would share templates?
-Are all salient entities identified and replaced?} - TaDSE is able to consider template quality in addition to entity correctness, while the utterance-only method would be greatly affected by low entity correctness and subsequent unnatural utterances.
+This outcome inspires us to independently judge \textit{"slot correctness"}\footnote{Criteria for slot correctness would be: How granular are slots?
+Are right values assigned to correct slots?} and \textit{"template quality"}\footnote{Criteria for template quality would be: How many natural utterances would share templates?
+Are all salient entities identified and replaced?} - TaDSE is able to consider template quality in addition to slot correctness, while the utterance-only method would be greatly affected by low slot correctness and subsequent unnatural utterances.
 We leave further quantification of the observed behavior to future work.